A Discussion with Lucy Hannan, Journalist, Writer, and Film Director for InformAction and Voxcom Ltd. in Nairobi, Kenya

 The work really begins once we finish making a film.
-We go in two or three vehicles, with a huge portable screen, and show the product to community audiences all over the country, including remote villages, neighborhoods and high-density urban areas.
-After the film, we have a speaker - usually Maina Kiai – who leads and encourages discussion.
+We go in two or three vehicles, with a huge portable screen, and show the product to community audiences all over the country, including remote villages, neighborhoods, and high-density urban areas.
+After the film, we have a speaker—usually Maina Kiai—who leads and encourages discussion.
 The biggest challenge is to think of ways for people to take action: if someone is compelled to do something we ought to have an effective mechanism to channel that energy.
 More thought on this is needed.
 It is important to take advantage of the opportunity, because we are effectively bypassing the gatekeepers and getting to people directly.
-Barack Obama understood this well and he led one of the most successful political grassroots campaigns in history by using the Internet.
-We have learnt from that, but we have to apply the same principle to Africa where the Internet is not the most obvious tool.
-Most people here do not have Internet access, especially in the provinces.
+[U.S. President] Barack Obama understood this well, and he led one of the most successful political grassroots campaigns in history by using the internet.
+We have learnt from that, but we have to apply the same principle to Africa, where the internet is not the most obvious tool.
+Most people here do not have internet access, especially in the provinces.
 So we take our big screen and use the personal touch by stimulating debate and conversation around important issues.
 Mobile phones are also widespread here, which is a great tool for activism.
 We also sell our documentaries to local television stations, which reaches millions, but in limited areas.
 Our films have also gone to European film festivals and specialized audiences.
 We feel it is very important that they are genuinely marketable products, as this gives us independence, increases the impact, and keeps them at a high standard.

 Could you tell me about the situation in Kenya as you see it today, with the constitutional referendum coming up, and you having finished your latest film about the current debate?

 The reason we made this short film on the current constitutional referendum is because of how bitter and divisive the debate is today.
 We all know that hate speech and a vicious discourse preceded the post-electoral violence in 2007 and 2008.
-Today the debate is taking on religious undertones and the church is feeding the flames.
-I am convinced that the church is against the constitutional referendum because of land rights and entitlement, not really because of the abortion clause or the Kadhis courts.
-The fact is that the church had no objections to the same clauses that were in the previous Bomas draft in 2005 - so why are those provisions suddenly so evil?
-The truth is the Church in Kenya owns huge tracks of land, and businesses, many of which they obtained when Kenyatta was in power.
-The fear they have of the proposed constitution is land reform – land will be regulated, and a land committee will revisit land ownership in this country.
+Today the debate is taking on religious undertones, and the church is feeding the flames.
+I am convinced that the church is against the constitutional referendum because of land rights and entitlement, not really because of the abortion clause or the qadi courts.
+The fact is that the church had no objections to the same clauses that were in the previous Bomas draft in 2005.
+So why are those provisions suddenly so evil?
+The truth is the church in Kenya owns huge tracks of land and businesses, many of which they obtained when Kenyatta was in power.
+The fear they have of the proposed constitution is land reform—land will be regulated, and a land committee will revisit land ownership in this country.

 Could you tell me about your latest film and how you hope to influence the debate?

-Clearing the Air is a short film that tries to explain the most important issues in a complex document, for ordinary citizens.
-It also shows the bigger picture, why it is so important to understand that this is an opportunity not to be wasted, and the historical importance – the long struggle to get more basic rights and a fairer power structure.
-The film starts off with Maina in a balloon with an aerial view of beautiful Kenya, and he asks his audience – “Can we afford to lose this?
+Clearing the Air is a short film that tries to explain the most important issues in a complex document for ordinary citizens.
+It also shows the bigger picture, why it is so important to understand that this is an opportunity not to be wasted, and the historical importance—the long struggle to get more basic rights and a fairer power structure.
+The film starts off with Maina in a balloon with an aerial view of beautiful Kenya, and he asks his audience, “Can we afford to lose this?
 We almost did…..”
-We then address issues that have become the main, popular debates around the proposed constitution – abortion, Kadhis Courts and Land.
-In making the film, we made sure there was good balance so that as many people as possible feel it is for them – that means ethnic balance, gender balance, and being aware of class and age and outlook.
+We then address issues that have become the main, popular debates around the proposed constitution—abortion, qadi courts, and land.
+In making the film, we made sure there was good balance so that as many people as possible feel it is for them—that means ethnic balance, gender balance, and being aware of class and age and outlook.
 We also need to make it genuinely entertaining and as visually attractive as possible.
-So we used athletes, singers, and other Kenyan personalities to share their hopes and fears, but in our films we always concentrate on interviewing groups of ordinary people whose voices rarely get heard - farmers, youth, squatters, poor women, beach workers, pastoralists, the displaced, etc. Connecting with youth, looking at the future, and looking at Kenya beyond politicized ethnic preoccupations were some of our priorities in this film.
-This film was actually a new format for us, and a departure from our mainstream documentaries.
-It was made explicitly as a civic education tool, was donor funded, and was aimed at a very specific event – the Referendum.
+So we used athletes, singers, and other Kenyan personalities to share their hopes and fears, but in our films we always concentrate on interviewing groups of ordinary people whose voices rarely get heard—farmers, youth, squatters, poor women, beach workers, pastoralists, the displaced, etc. Connecting with youth, looking at the future, and looking at Kenya beyond politicized ethnic preoccupations were some of our priorities in this film.
+This film was actually a new format for us and a departure from our mainstream documentaries.
+It was made explicitly as a civic education tool, was donor-funded, and was aimed at a very specific event—the referendum.
 So it was also placed differently.
-It was not for sale, but was designed to be screened to community audiences as well as shown mainstream—television stations get it for free, or civil society organizations can pay media houses to run it.
+It was not for sale, but was designed to be screened to community audiences as well as shown mainstream; television stations get it for free, or civil society organizations can pay media houses to run it.
 We also reproduced thousands of DVD copies in KiSwahili and distributed it on the ground.